 Do I Need to Be Part of a Team to Attend Designathon One?

 No, we welcome individuals to attend and work on their ideas.
 You may meet potential team members at Designathon One or develop your idea to the point where you now know who to recruit for a team.

 We also encourage individuals to attend as part of a team.
 It is preferable that as many team members as possible are present (you will get a lot out of being together at this event!) but we recognize that schedules and travel budgets are tight.
 The person/s attending Designathon One will learn a process that they can take back to their local community, team, or office and use to engage others in validating, iterating, and implementing their ideas.

 How Does Designathon One Fit Into the Impact Collaborative?

 Designathon One (D1) is the second of six phases in the Impact Collaborative process (see image below).
 D1 focuses on creative ideation, lean experimentation, innovation, and engagement.
 Individuals or teams completing D1 will be ready for additional phases which focus on connecting with experts or solution partners, creating a project roadmap, and further spreading innovative ideas and practices throughout the Cooperative Extension System.

 What Will It Cost?

-We know your travel budgets are precious!
-The purpose of holding ten regional events is to help reduce your travel costs.
 For planning purposes, you should estimate either mileage (recruit some colleagues so you can carpool!) or a flight to your preferred event.
-The workshop is 2 1/2 days, so plan on three nights in the workshop hotel unless you live within driving distance.
-The registration fee will be $249 for those affiliated with premium member institutions and $349 for those affiliated with basic member institutions.
-Community partners will be charged the registration fee that corresponds with the membership level of their collaborator’s institution.
+The workshop is two days, so plan on two nights in the workshop hotel unless you live within driving distance.
+The registration fee varies based on who is hosting the event and the membership level of the hosting institution.
+In the past, this has varied between ~$200 and $350 per person.
+Community partners are welcomed and will be charged the registration fee that corresponds with the membership level of their collaborator’s institution.

 Do I Need to Attend Designathon One to Be Part of the Impact Collaborative?